-Be sure to clean the Nickel or Gold Plated door with Windex brand cleaner and a very soft cloth to remove any fingerprints and residues prior to the first fire.
+Be sure to clean the Nickel or Gold Plated door with a household type glass cleaner and a very soft cloth to remove any fingerprints and residues prior to the first fire.

-- 1. NEVER USE FLAMMABLE LIQUIDS TO START OR REKINDLE A SOLID FUEL FIRE!! - 2.
+- NEVER USE FLAMMABLE LIQUIDS TO START OR RE-1.
+KINDLE A SOLID FUEL FIRE!! - 2.
 Fully open the primary draft control by pulling the 1" plastic knob out on the left side (lower front corner) until it stops (away from the stove).
 This control determines the amount of air entering the stove.
 Pushing it toward the stove reduces the burn rate in the firebox.
-For your convenience, the rod on this control is marked with four grooves to assist you in obtaining repeatable burn rates. - 3.
-Place a small amount of crumpled paper in front of the firebox and cover it with a few pieces of kindling.
+For your convenience, the rod on this control is marked with four grooves to assist you in obtaining repeatable burn rates. - Place a small amount of crumpled paper in front of the 3. firebox and cover it with a few pieces of kindling.